hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ![](zkSNARK-proof-2.png)

 L1 transactions are forced to be executed by the coordinator in the protocol.
-Therefore, these kind of transactions will be always forged at some time.
+Therefore, these kinds of transactions will be always forged at some time.
 L2 transactions are generated off-chain by the users and they are sent to the coordinators.
 Coordinators will be in charge of gathering them.

 Some of the rollup functionality depends on a consensus mechanism to decide who